escapetiger/advection_diffusion_dg/README.md

 # AdvectionDiffusionDG
 This repository shows examples for solving linear advection-diffusion equation by the implicit DG method.

-Currently, codes for numerical examples with periodic and Dirichlet boundary conditions are fully optimized via vectorization.
+Numerical examples with periodic and Dirichlet boundary conditions are fully optimized via vectorization on the uniform grids.

 Multi-step methods are used in time discretization.
 The diffusion term is discretized by local DG method.
 The advection term is discretized by either upwind Eulerian method or Semi-Lagrangian method.